nervosnetwork/docs.nervos.org/website/docs/basics/guides/devchain.md

 #### 3a.
 Create a New Account

-An address to receive the block rewards must be created.
-We can do this using `ckb-cli`.
+To receive the block rewards, you'll need to generate an address.
+This can be accomplished using the `ckb-cli` tool.

 Note: Be sure to record the `lock_arg` value in the response which we will use in the next step.